beejjorgensen/bgpython/src/bgpython_chapter_09_dicts.md

 ```

 If you come from a web background, you might have come across
-[fl[JSON|https://en.wikipedia.org/wiki/JSON]]-format data.
-The Python
+[flw[JSON|JSON]]-format data.
+The Python dictionary is very similar in
-dictionary is very similar in format, though not exactly the same.
+format, though not exactly the same.

 ## Speed Demon